 Currently, as a Director of the Hemorheology, Hemodynamics and Artificial Blood Research Laboratory, Dr. Kameneva is working with her research team and collaborators on a variety of projects ranging from the testing of new medical devices to performing theoretical and experimental research related to novel rheological methods for potential treatment of various acute and chronic diseases related to inflammation and ischemia/reperfusion injury.

 Dr. Kameneva was/is a PI and Co-PI of many federal and private foundation grants.
-She serves on the Editorial Board of the ASAIO Journal since 1996.
+She serves on the Editorial Boards of the ASAIO Journal since 1996 and Biorheology since 2017.
 Dr. Kameneva is an elected Fellow of the American Institute for Medical and Biological Engineering since 2002.
 She is an invited speaker at many national and international conferences and symposia.

 View a list of selected Dr. Kameneva’s publications here.